 - Relationship Building: Adaptability, Connectedness, Developer, Empathy, Harmony, Includer, Individualization, Positivity, Relator

-To date, the CliftonStrengths assessment is approaching 25 million individuals who understand their innate talents.
+To date, the CliftonStrengths assessment has surpassed 25 million individuals who understand their innate talents.

 Haven't discovered your CliftonStrengths yet?
 Take the assessment and get your personalized CliftonStrengths 34 report today.